Worship Is Creative

 – The Urantia Book

 Humanity has great spiritual potential, but it has barely wrestled free from the mud of an animalistic swamp.
-Worship, like prayer, draws on spiritual forces and energies that can lift us far above the self-absorbed desires and unreasonable fears of animal life, taking us to new heights of increasing soul perfection.
+Worship, like prayer, draws on spiritual forces and energies that can lift us far above this swamp of self-absorbed desires and unreasonable fears, taking us to new heights of increasing soul perfection.

 Worship Links You to God

-In the God experience, worship is the act of linking your superconscious mind with the spirit phase of reality (through your inner Spirit) by being completely devoted to God and the divine way.
-It is a loving connection with the very Source of light and life, one that harmonizes your thoughts, feelings, and emotions with the reality of the divine nature.
-It is, indeed, the most powerful technique freely available for your spiritual transfiguration.
+In the God experience, worship is the act of linking your superconscious mind with God.
+This is accomplished first by being completely devoted to God and the divine way, which in turn allows you to enter the spiritual phase of reality through your inner Spirit.
+Worship is how you make a loving connection with the very Source of light and life, one that works to harmonize your thoughts, feelings, and emotions with the reality of the divine nature.
+It is, indeed, the most powerful technique freely available to you for your spiritual transformation.

 Prayer is spiritually sustaining, but worship is divinely creative.
 143:7.5